Last Updated on 27/08/2020 by Adina

 I just love pumpkin!!!!

-We had the pumpkin pasta sauce for the first time with homemade giant gnocchi.
-However, ever since, I have cooked this pumpkin sauce mostly for spaghetti or another kind of pasta shapes.
+- We had the pumpkin pasta sauce for the first time with homemade giant gnocchi.
+However, ever since, I have cooked this sauce mostly for spaghetti or another kind of pasta shape.

 I tweaked the original recipe quite a lot, it was full of cheese and crème double and butter.
 Not that I don’t like that, but I really don’t need the extra calories.
 The way I make it now is perfect for me, I cannot imagine this tasting any better.

-- You will need a rather small Hokkaido or butternut squash to make this creamy pumpkin pasta sauce, or rather just about the half of a regular sized pumpkin or squash.
+- You will need a rather small Hokkaido or butternut squash, or rather just about the half of a regular sized pumpkin or squash.
 I can rarely find such a small pumpkin or squash, so I buy one and plan to make two pumpkin recipes in a 2 or 3 days.

 - Use the rest of the pumpkin or squash for making other dishes, for instance pumpkin soup, pumpkin lasagna or pumpkin fritters.

 - Chop the onion, garlic and parsley.
 Cook the onion, garlic, pumpkin in the butter and oil mixture until slightly softened and having a glazed look.
 Add the turmeric and stir well for about 30 seconds.